|Find the Perfect Birthday or Anniversary Gift at Amazon|

-Master of Revels: Government censor who examined all plays for offensive material
+Master of Revels: Government censor who examined all plays for offensive material.

-Prologue: Introduction of a play.
-In Henry V, a chorus (one person) speaks a prologue that encourages the audience members to use their imaginations to create what an Elizabethan stage cannot: battlefields, clashing swords, the might of warriors.
+[AENEAS passes over the stage.]Prologue: Introduction of a play or an act in a play.
+In Henry V, a chorus (one person) speaks a prologue that encourages the audience members to use their imaginations to create what a stage cannot: battlefields, clashing swords, the might of warriors.
 Shakespeare writes, "Think when we talk of horses, that you see them printing their proud hoofs i' the receiving earth."

 Promptbook or Prompt Copy: Edited version of a play in which an acting company inserted stage directions.